Table of contents

 add-key-google-cloud-console

 We are going to create the Key next.
 Choose JSON, and click CREATE.
-A file is then downloaded.
+A file will then be downloaded.

 create-private-key-profit-tracking-with-taggrs-1